 While Wärtsilä is aware of the risk of being subject to fraud by external business parties, and that the risk of corruption and fraud is heightened in many markets where the company operates, Wärtsilä maintains its highly ethical practices at all times.
 Full compliance with its stringent anti-corruption regime, including policies to prevent the corruption and bribery risk of third parties, is demanded by Wärtsilä.

-Cyber & information security related risks
+Cyber and information security related risks

-The Wärtsilä cyber security governance model aligns closely with wider business risk management and supports the Businesses in identifying and prioritising their respective cyber security risks.
+The Wärtsilä cyber security governance model aligns closely with overall business risk management and supports the Businesses in identifying and prioritising their respective cyber security risks.
 The cyber security team works seamlessly with physical security colleagues across Wärtsilä to ensure the effective and coordinated delivery of holistic security solutions for both the cyber and physical domains.

-Information security risks related to Wärtsilä’s internal operations are continually identified, analysed and evaluated.
-The attendant mitigation activities are executed across Wärtsilä’s networks, endpoints, systems and services.
+Information security risks related to Wärtsilä’s internal operations are continually identified, analysed, and evaluated.
+The attendant mitigation activities are executed across Wärtsilä’s networks, endpoints, systems, and services.
 The 24/7 Wärtsilä Security Operations Centre continually monitors the perimeter to internal systems and closely observes the external threat exposure level, whilst providing a coordinated response to identified information security incidents, as and when they may occur.

-Recognising the ever-present and increasing cyber security risks to our customers in the maritime industry, Wärtsilä has developed, in close partnership with a leading cyber security provider, a world-leading maritime cyber emergency response capability based in Singapore.
-This service puts thought leadership into tangible action, and places Wärtsilä at the forefront in mitigating the cyber security risks to its customers.
+Recognising the ever-present and increasing cyber security risks to customers in the maritime industry, Wärtsilä has developed, in close partnership with a leading cyber security provider, a world-leading maritime cyber emergency response capability based in Singapore.
+This service puts thought leadership into tangible action and places Wärtsilä at the forefront in mitigating the cyber security risks to its customers.

 Commodity price risk